Magnet accreditation FAQs

 What does it mean for nurses at NUH?

-Magnet accreditation will validate the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
-If successful, nurses at NUH will be the first in the UK and only second in Europe to have received this esteemed international recognition.
+Magnet accreditation validates the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+Nurses at NUH are the first in the UK and only second in Europe to have received this esteemed international recognition.

-Being part of a Magnet Accredited Hospital will be advantageous to a nurse’s future career opportunities as it recognises the high standards of care they provide.
+Being part of a Magnet Accredited Hospital is advantageous to a nurse’s future career opportunities as it recognises the high standards of care they provide.

 Why don’t all hospitals have Magnet accreditation?